dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/ImportData.md

 * Inserting and updating data in a column with default values.
 * Handling of missing values.

-The [Importing Data Tutorial: Input Handling](tutorials_ingest_importinput.html) topic describes how each of these conditions is handled by the different system procedures.
+The [Ingestion Parameter Values](bestpractices_ingest_params.html) topic in our Best Practices Guide describes how each of these conditions is handled by the different system procedures.

 ## Record Import Failure Reasons